Exchange-traded note

-An exchange-traded note (ETN) is a senior, unsecured, unsubordinated debt security issued by an underwriting bank.
-Similar to other debt securities, ETNs have a maturity date and are backed only by the credit of the issuer.
+An exchange-traded note (ETN) is a senior, unsecured, unsubordinated debt security issued by an underwriting bank or by a special-purpose entity.
+Similar to other debt securities, ETNs may have a maturity date and are backed by the credit of the issuer, though some ETNs may have a portfolio of assets given as a collateral.

 ETNs are designed to provide investors access to the returns of various market benchmarks.
-The returns of ETNs are usually linked to the performance of a market benchmark or strategy, less investor fees, a so-called market-linked note.
-When an investor buys an ETN, the underwriting bank promises to pay the amount reflected in the index, minus fees upon maturity.
-Thus ETN has an additional risk compared to an exchange-traded fund (ETF); if the credit of the underwriting bank becomes suspect, the investment might lose value in the same way that a senior debt would.
+The returns of ETNs are usually linked to the performance of a market benchmark, a so-called market-linked note, or to the performance of an active investment strategy, in this case being called an actively managed certificate or performance-linked bond.
+In all cases, the returns are net of expenses and management fees.

+When an investor buys an ETN, the issuer promises to pay the amount reflected in the index net of expenses and fees upon maturity (though in some cases the ETN may be perpetual, and the investor will get their investment back by selling it in the secondary markets).
+Thus an ETN has an additional risk compared to an exchange-traded fund (ETF); if the credit rating of the issuer is compromised, the investment might lose value in the same way that a senior debt would.

 Often linked to the performance of a market benchmark, ETNs are not equities, equity-based securities, index funds or futures.
-Although ETNs are usually traded on an exchange and can be sold short, ETNs don't actually own any underlying assets of the indices or benchmarks they are designed to track.
+Although ETNs are usually traded on an exchange and can be sold short, owners of ETNs don't actually own any underlying assets of the indices or benchmarks they are designed to track.

-The first ETN across the globe was developed and issued in May 2000 in Israel by Haim Even-Zahav the CEO of Psagot-Ofek financial instruments (Leumi group) under the product name TALI-25.
-The purpose of issuing this instrument was to track the TEL AVIV-25 index which represent the 25 leading companies in Israel.
+The first documented case across the globe of an ETN was the case of Tali-25, an ETN developed and issued in Israel in May 2000 by Ofek Leumi Financial Instruments.
+That ETN tracked a basket of multiple securities traded on the Tel Aviv Stock Exchange.